A digital exhibit to elevate Indigenous art

 NIRIN is historic in its focus on the unresolved nature of Australian and global colonial history.
-It presents the work of artists and communities that are often relegated to "the edge" and whose practices challenge dominant narratives.
+It presents the work of artists and communities that are often relegated to the edge and whose practices challenge dominant narratives.

 What does this offer audiences, both in Australia, and all over the world, particularly during this time?

-Many of the artworks ask audiences to be critical of dominant historical narratives, and our own perspective and privilege; we are forced to recognize and question our own discomfort.
+Many of the artworks ask audiences to be critical of dominant historical narratives, and our own perspective and privilege; we are forced to recognise and question our own discomfort.
 In doing so, they also present an opportunity to inspire truly meaningful action.

 What are some of the highlights of the exhibition?

 Some highlights include Healing Land, Remembering Country by Tony Albert, a sustainable greenhouse which raises awareness of the Stolen Generations and poses important questions about how we remember, give justice to and rewrite complex and traumatic histories.
 Latai Taumoepeau’s endurance performance installation on Cockatoo Island explores the fragility of Pacific Island nations and the struggle of rising sea levels and displacement.
 Zanele Muholi’s three bodies of work at the Museum of Contemporary Art look at the politics of race, gender and sexuality.
 Wiradjuri artist Karla Dickens’ installation A Dickensian Circus presents a dramatic collection of objects inside the Art Gallery of New South Wales’ grand vestibule, reclaiming the space to share the hidden stories and histories of Indigenous people.